 Geraci's litigation strategy can be summarized as follows: the November Document is a completely integrated agreement and the PER bars his Confirmation Email as evidence to contradict the terms set forth therein.
-However, should Respondent allow the admission of his Confirmation Email, then his Oral Disavowment allegation - that Petitioner agreed the November Document is a completely integrated agreement - will exculpate him from liability because he sent the Confirmation Email by mistake and he corrected that mistake orally over the phone the next day.
-In other words, if he can't prevent admission of evidence created on November 2, 2016 proving his fraud, then he will use his NEW evidence - his self-serving declaration created on April 9, 2018 - to disprove his fraud.
+However, should the court allow the admission of his Confirmation Email, then his Oral Disavowment allegation - that Petitioner agreed the November Document is a completely integrated agreement - will exculpate him from liability because he sent the Confirmation Email by mistake and he corrected that mistake orally over the phone the next day.
+In other words, if he can't prevent admission of evidence proving his fraud that was created on November 2, 2016, then he will use his NEW evidence - his self-serving declaration created on April 9, 2018 - to disprove his fraud.
 This is absurd.

 In American Internat.
 Group, Inc. v.
 Superior Court (1991) 234 Cal.App.3d 749, 755, the appellate court issued a writ on a petition from a denial of judgment on pleadings where the issue, as here, was purely legal on undisputed facts and of significant legal import.
-Discussed thoroughly above, and simply self-evident, Petitioner is the victim of a malicious prosecution action that has evolved into a civil a conspiracy orchestrated by numerous individuals seeking to mitigate their damages.
-If Petitioner had been represented by competent counsel and/or Petitioner had not discredited himself with Respondent (with allegations of threats by Geraci against him seeking to intimidate him into settling), this matter should have been adjudicated in Petitioner's favor in the preliminary stages of this action.
+Discussed thoroughly above, and simply self-evident, Petitioner is the victim of a malicious prosecution action that is itself a conspiracy by numerous individuals.
+If Petitioner had been represented by competent counsel and/or Petitioner had not discredited himself with the trial court (with allegations of threats by Geraci against him seeking to intimidate him into settling), this matter should have been adjudicated in Petitioner's favor in the preliminary stages of this action.

-Petitioner's inability to access justice on these facts represents a severe public policy issue; it will already stand as precedent and encourage wealthy individuals to seek to use the judiciary as an instrument to effectuate a miscarriage of justice against parties who cannot afford legal counsel to defend themselves against meritless cases.
-See Neary, supra, 3 Cal.4th at 287 ("the quality of justice a litigant can expect is proportional to the financial means at the litigant's disposal.") (emphasis added).
+That Petitioner cannot access justice on these facts represents a severe public policy issue; it will already stand as precedent and encourage wealthy individuals to seek to use the judiciary as an instrument to effectuate a miscarriage of justice against parties who cannot afford legal counsel to defend themselves against meritless cases.
+See Neary, supra, 3 Cal.4th at 287 ("the quality of justice a litigant can expect is proportional to the financial means at the litigant's disposal.").

-In light of the foregoing facts, and the underlying public policy concerns at issue here, Petitioner respectfully requests that this Court immediately issue a writ providing Petitioner the critically needed relief set forth below.
+In light of the foregoing facts, and the underlying public policy concerns at issue here, Petitioner respectfully submits that this Court should immediately issue a writ providing Petitioner the critically needed relief set forth below.